lorenzwalthert/strcode/README.md

 Anchoring sections
 ==================

 Sometimes it is required to refer to a code section, which can be done by title.
 A better way, however, is to use a unique hash sequence - let us call it a code anchor - to create an arguably unique reference to that section.
 A code anchor in `strcode` is enclosed by `#<` and `>#` so all anchors can be found using regular expressions.
 You can add section breaks that include a hash.
-That might look like this
+That might look like this:

 ``` r
 ##  .................. #< 685c967d4e78477623b861d533d0937a ># ..................